CNCO: 2019: Que Quiénes Somos

 The band announced the single "Pretend", which was released on February 15, 2019.
 The song is their first official solo Spanglish release, and samples "Rhythm of the Night" by DeBarge.

 CNCO released the single "De Cero" on June 24 along with its music video.
 They performed a short version of "Pretend" at the Teen Choice Awards of 2019, where they won the Choice Latin Artist and were nominated for Choice Group.
-Spanish singer-songwriter Abraham Mateo launched his song "Me Vuelvo Loco" in collaboration with the boys in July.
+Spanish singer-songwriter Abraham Mateo released his song "Me Vuelvo Loco" in collaboration with the boys in July.
 The group revealed their first extended play, Que Quiénes Somos, in mid-August, along with its cover art.
 Its title references the line sung by Colón at the end in most of their songs and also alludes as to who the boys are as they co-wrote the EP themselves.
 They released the first promotional single, titled "Ya Tú Sabes" in the 23rd of the same month.
 It contains a sample of a song by Cuban salsa singer Celia Cruz and features Latin Trap in its production.
 The band was announced as part of the line-up for 2019 MTV Video Music Awards pre-show where they performed "De Cero" on August 26.
 The second promotional song, named "La Ley", was made free on all digital platforms on September 27.
 Both songs were released with audios on YouTube.
 The EP was released on October 11, 2019, and includes seven tracks in total.
-They also released the single "Pegao" with Manuel Turizo on the same day with a music video.
-The EP Que Quiénes Somos debuted at No. 1 on the Latin Pop Albums Billboard chart.
+They also released the second single "Pegao" with Colombian singer Manuel Turizo on the same day with a music video.
+Que Quiénes Somos debuted at No. 1 on the Latin Pop Albums Billboard chart.
 The group collaborated with fellow boy band PRETTYMUCH on the song "Me Necesita".
-CNCO performed "Ya Tú Sabes" and also performed "Me Vuelvo Loco" alongside Abraham Mateo at the 2019 Latin American Music Awards and also won 2 awards that night.
-On November 7 the group was featured on the song "Como Así" by Argentinian singer Lali Espósito, which appears on her then-upcoming album, Libra.
+CNCO performed "Ya Tú Sabes" and "Me Vuelvo Loco" alongside Mateo at the 2019 Latin American Music Awards and also won 2 awards that night.
+On November 7, the group was featured on the song "Como Así" by Argentinian singer Lali Espósito, which appears on her album, Libra.
 In the same month, CNCO announced a clothing campaign with Forever 21.